c4rb0nX01/c4rb0n.github.io/about.md

 ---
-title: About
+title: About & Other Resources
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: I am a student <a href="https://kongu.ac.in/" target="_blank" rel="noopener">@Kongu Engineering college.</a> who opted for computer science and design (BE.CSD), living in the Union Territory of Puducherry.
 comments: false
 ---